KronicDeth/intellij-elixir/README.md

 11. Click Finish
 12. Choose whether to open in a New Window or in This Window.
     ![File > New > Project > Window](/screenshots/features/project/new/Settings.png?raw=true "Open Project in New Window or This Window")

-**NOTE: The Project Settings is just bookkeeping and visual now.
-No other features currently take advantage of the SDK setting or the marked directories.
-Theses Project Settings will be used for later features.**

 #### From Existing Directory
 **NOTE: This feature only works in IntelliJ IDEA as it depends on an extension point unavailable in language-specific